Haruuuko/DemoOfTutorial/README.md

-# DemoOfTutorial
+# DemoOfTutorial_Stanford
-iOS apps
-This repo is for iOS demos from different kinds of tutorials.
+This repo is for iOS demos from Stanford CS193P.